Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: RESULTS

 \subsection{Multilayer VS$_2$ and appearance of ($2\times2$) CDW order}

 In multilayer VS\textsubscript{2} flakes with layers in the range $>$ 2 but $\leq$10, the CDW pattern has been probed by both electron diffraction (ED) and HRTEM, confirming the existence of a ($2 \times 2$) superstructure as shown in Figure 4.
 Figure 4(a) shows the electron diffraction (ED) pattern of a multilayer VS\textsubscript{2} flake taken at room temperature for direct reciprocal space information.
 The CDW superstructure spots are marked by red, whereas the Bragg lattice spots are marked by yellow.
 A closer view of the diffraction spots near the central beam is shown in the figure's inset.
 It is evident that the distance of the CDW order spots from the central spot in reciprocal space is half that between the Bragg and central spot and does not create an angle with the Bragg-lattice spots (affirming its commensurate nature).
 The 2D atomic arrangement of CDW order in multilayer VS\textsubscript{2} in the real space is ($2 \times 2$) R0\textsuperscript{o}.
 This is very similar to the superstructure recently found in multi-height VS\textsubscript{x}, which is stabilized by the formation of the ($2 \times 2$) superstructure order due to intercalated vanadium atoms between the layers~\cite {van Efferen 2024}.
-The quality of metal-rich multilayer VS\textsubscript{2} flakes is depicted by STEM-HAADF elemental maps, EDS, and HRTEM data as illustrated in Figure 10 (S4, Support Information).
+The quality of metal-rich multilayer VS\textsubscript{2} flakes is depicted by STEM-HAADF elemental maps, EDS, and HRTEM data as illustrated in Figure S4 (Support Information).
 The above observation shows the importance of vanadium intercalation between layers that occurs due to sulfur deficiency in multilayer VS\textsubscript{2} during growth, which in turn affects the CDW order in multilayer flakes.
 We will investigate the vanadium intercalation in detail in the later part of this paper using photoelectron spectroscopy.